thomergil/aruco-stl/README.md

 ```

 ### Print
 Drag the generated STL files into PrusaSlicer or your slicer of choice.
-In stacked mode, print the base (one color) first then the top (a different color).
+In stacked mode, print the base (in black) first, and then the top (in white).
 In flat mode, both parts lie on the same plane.

 ### Source code